fieldtrip/website/tutorial/natmeg/dipolefitting.md

 ### Volume conduction model

 {{page>:tutorial:shared:headmodel_background}}

 ## Procedure

-To fit the dipole models to the data, we will perform the following step
+To fit the dipole models to the data, we will perform the following steps:

 *  We will preprocess the anatomical images in MATLAB.
 First, the mri image is read in with **[ft_read_mri](/reference/ft_read_mri)**,  then the mri is aligned with the MEG data using **[ft_volumerealign](/reference/ft_volumerealign)**, and subsequently it is resliced with **[ft_volumereslice](/reference/ft_volumereslice)** to ensure that the volume is isotropic and to align the volume with the cardinal axes of the coordinate system.
 *  The resliced volume is segmented to obtain the anatomical description of the brain, skull and skin with **[ft_volumesegment](/reference/ft_volumesegment)**.
 *  After creating meshes with the triangulated description of the outer brain, skull and skin compartment with **[ft_prepare_mesh](/reference/ft_prepare_mesh)**, we create a volume conduction model using **[ft_prepare_headmodel](/reference/ft_prepare_headmodel)**;
 *  We preprocess the MEG and EEG data using **[ft_definetrial](/reference/ft_definetrial)** and **[ft_preprocessing](/reference/ft_preprocessing)** and compute the average over trials using **[ft_timelockanalysis](/reference/ft_timelockanalysis)**.
 *  Using **[:reference/ft_dipolefitting](/reference/ft_dipolefitting)** we will fit dipole models to the averaged data for each condition and to the difference between the conditions.
 *  Throughout this tutorial, we will use the [high-level plotting](/tutorial/plotting) functions to look at the data, and some [lower-level plotting](/development/plotting) functions to make detailled visualisations.

 ### Read and visualise the anatomical data